HewlettPackard/trust-ml/sphinx/_build/html/_sources/usage.rst.txt

         --weight_path ./models/imagenet/weights/resnet50_imagenet1000.pt --dataset imagenet \
         --dataset_path ./datasets/imagenet/val --log_dir ./results/imagenet/resnet50

-The related dataset is not included in the repository.
-Import it to the dataset path that you specify.
+Note that the related dataset is not included in the repository.
+It has to be placed manually in the dataset path that you specify.

 **CLI arguments:**